-Domino: Dominos are used in a variety of games that match the rectangular white tiles with their spots (also called pips, nibs or spots) to corresponding tiles, depending on the tactics of the particular game.
+Domino: Dominoes are used in a variety of games that match the rectangular white tiles with their spots (also called pips or nibs) to corresponding tiles, depending on the tactics of the particular game.

-Freckles: Darker spots of pigmentation, usually seen of fair skinned people.
+Freckles: Darker spots of pigmentation, usually seen in fair-skinned people.

 Lynx: A medium-sized big cat, noted for its spotted coat, oversize paws and long ear tufts.
 Lynx is a good name for a puppy with large paws, ears and spots.

 Merle: Coat pattern seen on many breeds of dogs that mixes white with the predominant coat color to form spots throughout the body of the dog.
 Also the name of beloved country music legend Merle Haggard.

 Orca: Also known as killer whales, Orcas are black and white; they are actually the largest member of the dolphin family.
 As powerful predators, they can prey on great white sharks and moose migrating between ice flows.

 Oreo: A beloved chocolate cookie with a white, sugary crème center.

 Sketch: Rough or unfinished painting; short act or play.